Teenage Mutant Ninja Turtles (NES video game): Ports

-It was released in 2007 on the Wii's Virtual Console.
-It was released for the Wii in Europe and Australia for 500 points which was later raised to 600 Wii Points.
-In North America, it was released for Wii on April 2, 2007, for the price of 600 points—100 points more than the average NES game—due to a licensing issue.
+The NES version was released in 2007 on the Wii's Virtual Console.
+It was released for the Wii in Europe and Australia for 500 points, which was later raised to 600 points.
+In North America, it was released for Wii on April 2, 2007, for the price of 600 points, 100 points more than the average NES title on the Virtual Console.
+This was due to Konami having to re-organize the rights to re-release the game leading to its more expensive price.
 It was the first licensed game to appear on the North American and European Virtual Console.
 Due to licensing issues, it was later removed from the Wii Shop Channel in Japan on January 24, 2012, and in North America and Europe on January 26, 2012.

-The NES version of the game was re-released as part of Teenage Mutant Ninja Turtles: The Cowabunga Collection in 2022.
+The NES version was re-released as part of Teenage Mutant Ninja Turtles: The Cowabunga Collection in 2022.